thenumbernine/FFTactics_BlenderPlugin/README.md

 - animated palettes
 - animated ... ? lights? idk.
 - ambient as real ambient / material property, not as a sun light.
-- preserve quads? right now it triangulates everything, but GNS supports tris and quads.
 - light directions as blender-sun-light rotations, and just figuring out blender's transform system.
 - ... how to organize all transforms?  should I work in mesh vertex coords so blocks are 28x24x28?  should I work in tile coords?  where to put the transforms?  z-up vs y-up?  matrix local vs matrix global vs location rotation euler vs scale...
 - should terrain custom face attributes be integers or strings?  would be nice to set them to dropdowns for selecting enumerations.